Google Cloud – EHR Healthcare Case Study

 Maintain and manage multiple container-based environments.

-• Use Deployment Manager or IaaC to provide consistent implementations across environments
+• Use Terraform or Infrastructure Manager to provide consistent implementations across environments

 Dynamically scale and provision new environments.

-• Applications deployed on GKE can be scaled using Cluster Autoscaler and HPA for deployments.
+• GKE Standard clusters can use Cluster Autoscaler and HPA/VPA for deployments

 Create interfaces to ingest and process data from new providers.